lopezdsr/sql-query/monitoring.md

 ## Opting in to and enabling {{site.data.keyword.sqlquery_full}} metrics
 {: #opt_in_metrics}

-Metrics integration is not available on Lite plan {{site.data.keyword.sqlquery_short}} instances.

 Before you can start using {{site.data.keyword.sqlquery_short}} Sysdig metrics, you must first opt in and then enable platform metrics by completing the following steps: